Key Takeaways

 If you don’t feel at home with doing detective work in your code and you are not an “Inspect” native, you should probably use a tool that will help you keep track of all the SEO issues.

-Morningscore gives you a good overview of the health of your website both in general and landing page view.
+Morningscore gives you a good overview of the health of your website in both general and landing page views.

 9.1 Global website issues